 - V - Voltage - Voltage is the water basin itself.
 It is the potential for energy, or the potential amount of water you have to work with.

 - R – Resistance (ohms) - Resistance is the flood gates.
 It is what controls how much water can flow out of our basin.
 The lower the flood gates the more water that can flow through.

-- I – Amperage - Amperage is the stream of water coming out of the flood gates.
+- I – Amperage - Amperage (amps, or electrical current) is the stream of water coming out of the flood gates.
 This is what actually does the work.
 Imagine the water wheel is right under the flood gate.
 The more water that comes out (amperage) the faster the wheel spins, let water flow through too fast and the water wheel breaks!

 Section 2: Let the water flow - How Voltage, Resistance and Amperage Relate

 Now that we know what V (voltage), R (resistance) and I (amps) are, let’s talk about how they function and what it means to us vapers.
 The easiest one of these three to grasp is work.
 Work is simply energy being used to accomplish something.
 For vapers that energy is electricity from the battery and the work is our coil heating up.
 The more work the warmer our coil.

 Resistance is our flood gate.
 If we raise our flood gate (raise our resistance) less water is allowed to flow through.
 If we lower the flood gates (lower the resistance) more water is allowed to flow through.
 In our ecigs our resistance is in our coils.
 If you increase the resistance of the coil then less electricity is allowed to flow through the coil.
 The lower the electrical flow through the coil the cooler your vape will be.
 On the inverse if we increase the electrical flow by lowering the flood gates (lower the resistance in our coil) we will see a higher electrical flow that will result in warmer temperatures.

 Higher Ohm Coils Will: